Tailormap/tailormap-viewer/README.md

 under the GPL or Affero GPL.
 See [3rdpartylicenses.txt](https://snapshot.tailormap.nl/en/3rdpartylicenses.txt) for all frontend licenses and
 [here](https://b3partners.github.io/tailormap-api/dependencies.html) for the licenses used in the backend dependencies.

-Note that if you extend the Tailormap frontend with closed source frontend functionality, the minified source will of course be delivered to clients' browsers, even before logging in.
+If you extend the Tailormap frontend with closed source frontend functionality, the minified source will of course be delivered to clients' browsers, even before logging in.
 By default, source maps (which provide the original source code to developer tools included in browsers) are generated but are not served to clients, unless you set the SOURCE_MAP_AUTH environment variable with a username:password.
+When opening
-When opening DevTools in Chrome, you will get a HTTP Basic popup for this account in order to load source maps.
-At the moment the developer tools in Firefox does not support HTTP Basic authentication for source maps.
-Not that minified (or even obfuscated) sources are not security.
+DevTools in Chrome, you will get a HTTP Basic popup for this account in order to load source maps.
+At the moment the developer tools in
+Firefox do not support HTTP Basic authentication for source maps.
+Note that minified (or even obfuscated) sources are not security.
 Confidential algorithms should be implemented server-side, and copying of frontend code is prevented by copyright and licensing.

 ## Database